 Are you thinking about how to travel from Shanghai to Suzhou fast and on a budget?
-Having traveled between the two cities before, I’d like to share with you the best (and fastest…and cheapest) ways to get from Shanghai to Suzhou.
+Having traveled between the two cities before, I’d like to share with you the best (and fastest…and cheapest) ways to get from Shanghai to Suzhou by train or bus.

 *Note: All the travel methods below are applicable whether you travel from Shanghai to Suzhou or you travel from Suzhou to Shanghai.

-1. Travel from Shanghai to Suzhou by High-Speed Train (Recommended)
+Travel from Shanghai to Suzhou by Train (Recommended)

 The high-speed train stations servicing the railway between Shanghai and Suzhou are conveniently located both within the city and at the Hongqiao Airport in Shanghai should you want to travel to Suzhou as soon as you land.

-- Shanghai Station (上海火车站 ; Shànghǎi Huǒchēzhàn), which is located in the city center (accessible by subway lines 1, 3, and 4) and services transportation to Suzhou Railway Station (苏州站 ; Sūzhōu zhàn).
+- Departure Stations: (上海火车站 ; Shànghǎi Huǒchēzhàn), which is located in the city center (accessible by subway lines 1, 3, and 4) and services transportation to Suzhou Railway Station (苏州站 ; Sūzhōu zhàn)

 - Alternatively you can leave from Shanghai Hongqiao Railway Station (上海虹桥站 ; Shànghǎi Hóngqiáo zhàn), which is accessible by subway lines 2 and 10 and services trains to both Suzhou Railway Station and Suzhou North (苏州北站 ;

 - High-speed Train Schedule: Trains between Shanghai and Suzhou run before 6:00 am and depart every 5-10 minutes until after 11:00 pm.